OpenChemistry/stempy/docker/BUILD.md

     shifterimg pull openchemistry/stempy
    N.B.
 I have noticed that it takes sometime for shifter to realize that a new image is available, so sometimes you have to wait say 10 minutes after pushing to dockerhub, not sure why!

-# Information on GitHub Actions
+# GitHub Actions

-The GitHub Actions docker workflow (.github/workflows/docker.yml) will automatically build the images in docker/stempy and docker/stempy-mpi.
-The base image will be built only when "trigger-ci" is in the head commit or if Dockerfile.base changes in the commit.
-This is to save build time.
+The GitHub Actions docker workflow (.github/workflows/docker.yml) will automatically build the images in docker/stempy-conda-jammy, docker/stempy-mpi-conda, and stempy-mpi-conda-jammy.
+These images run with conda's python.
+The base image (`Docker.base`) will only be built if "trigger-ci" is in the head commit or if it changes in the commit.
+The workflow will check on these things, and then proceed to building the images for stempy.
+This significantly improves build time - we shouldn't have to build mpich every time.

-These images contain a conda environment.
+The original versions are also built with GHA in a separate job in the same docker GHA workflow.